james-livefront/livefront-ai-guidance/01-foundation.md

 At Livefront, we've spent months integrating AI into our workflow, observing results, and learning what works.
 This guide distills those learnings into practical guidance that maintains our engineering standards while leveraging new capabilities.

+## Choose Your Adoption Level

+This guide presents various AI integration strategies.
+Teams and individuals should choose what works for them:

+### Minimal Integration

+- Use AI for documentation and test generation only
+- Manual coding remains primary approach
+- AI as occasional reference tool

+### Balanced Integration

+- AI assists with boilerplate and repetitive tasks
+- Manual coding for business logic and critical paths
+- Regular AI-assisted code reviews

+### Comprehensive Integration

+- AI-first approach for initial drafts
+- Heavy focus on prompt engineering
+- Manual refinement and quality control

+**There is no "right" level** - choose based on your team's comfort, project requirements, and client expectations.

 ## What Changes

 ### You Become an Orchestrator

-Instead of writing every line, you're now directing, reviewing, and refining.
+You remain a hands-on developer who now has access to powerful assistive tools.
+Think of AI like a sophisticated IDE - it accelerates certain tasks but doesn't replace your coding expertise.
+You'll still write plenty of code, especially the complex, creative, and critical parts.
 Think of yourself as a senior engineer with a very capable but inexperienced junior developer(s) who:

 - Works 24/7 without getting tired
 - Has seen millions of code patterns